-In ancient Greece, leeks were eaten raw and whole, or cooked, and they provide a delicious flavor to any meal.
+In ancient Greece, leeks were eaten raw and whole or cooked.
+They provide tons of flavor to any meal.

 Nowadays, people still believe that leeks are an aphrodisiac, as they are in the same family as onions and garlic, which have similar properties.

-At some point in time, people stopped believing that garlic was toxic and started eating it to prevent illness and congestion — and of course just because it is delicious.
+At some point in time, people stopped believing that garlic was toxic and started consuming it to prevent illness and congestion, and of course, just because it is delicious.

 In ancient Greece, people ate garlic nearly everyday.
 People began to believe that the spiciness of raw garlic made it a natural aphrodisiac.